-Menne 710 became the first female Hausa-speaking Technopop artist, releasing her first CD in 2006, Soyeyya Natashi (sic; Hau.
-Soyayya Na Tashi) which features other Hausa and Hausa-speaking DJs based in Kano, such as B-Slee, Soklems, T-Fresh, and Kdub.
-The CD is straight out of Aaliyah range, with artistes even adopting the same accent as African American artistes as well as nicknames to appear more authentic to Hausa listeners used to 2Pack, Snoop Doog, DMX, 50 Cents etc. Interestingly, Soultan Abdul's Amarya da Ango, also in 2006 (featuring his biggest hit, Halimatu Sadiya) from Kaduna was as sober straight-forward Hausa Technopop as could be.
-Jeremiah Gyang is not Hausa, but speaks the language fluently and on his immensely popular CD (which was in the Israel top 10 in November 2005 according to the publicity blurb on the CD) about five of the songs (from 10) were Hausa Christian gospel.
+Menne 710 became the first female Hausa-speaking rap artist, releasing her first CD in 2006, Soyeyya Natashi (sic; Hau.
+Soyayya Na Tashi) which features other Hausa and Hausa-speaking rap artists based in Kano, such as B-Slee, Soklems, T-Fresh, and Kdub.
+The CD is straight out of Aaliyah range, with artistes even adopting the same accent as African American artistes as well as nicknames to appear more authentic to Hausa listeners used to 2Pack, Snoop Doog, DMX etc. Interestingly, Soultan Abdul's Amarya da Ango, also in 2006 (featuring his biggest hit, Halimatu Sadiya) from

+Kaduna was as sober straight-forward Hausa techno pop as could be, although adopting the rap patois as necessary on some tracks.
+Jeremiah Gyang is not Hausa, but speaks the language fluently and on his immensely popular CD (which received airplay even in Israel) about five of the songs (from 10) were Hausa Christian gospel.
 The title track, Na Ba Ka!
-(Yesu Na Ba Ka Zuciyana (I surrender my soul to you Jesus) is a declaration of total submission to Jesus, while Ban Da Kai (Ya Yesu Ni Ban Da Rai) (Without you Jesus, I am not living) is another rendition of faith in Jesus as savior.
+(Yesu Na Ba Ka Zuciyana (I surrender my soul to you Jesus) is a declaration of total submission to Jesus, while Ban Da Kai (Ya Yesu Ni Ban Da Rai)(Without you Jesus, I am not living) is another rendition of faith in Jesus as savior.